YahooArchive/mojito-shaker/docs/shaker_components.rst

     #.
 The Mojito server automatically picks the generated metadata file.
     #.
 When a request arrives, Mojito computes everything normally until it reaches the ShakerHTMLFrame.
 Then the Shaker runtime addon gets executed.
     #.
 The ShakerAddon checks the current context and the executed Mojits, and picks from the metadata the proper rollup to include into the page, overriding the necessary default mojito assets.
     #.
-If the client side gets deployed, Shaker also deploys itself to the client to serve future mojit calls.
+All resources gets deployed transparently to the developer.